 In particular, if an agent is directly connected only to the agents of the same type, they are not able to switch as there is no information about the performance of the alternative type(s).
-If an agent has at least one neighbor of a different type4, they are able to compare the utility from their own type with the utility from the alternative observed type(s) and make a choice.
-Note that under local information exchange, the fractions of the belief types, n_t^h , do not follow the discrete choice fractions specified in Eq.
-8 because some agents are not able to switch.
+If an agent has at least one neighbor of a different type, they are able to compare the utility from their own type with the utility from the alternative observed type(s) and make a choice.
+Note that under local information exchange, the fractions of the belief types, $n_t^h$ , do not follow the discrete choice fractions specified in Eq.
+(8) because some agents are not able to switch.

 As a motivation for our model, imagine a world populated by many individuals who invest their money following the recommendations of financial advisors.
 The advisors use the mean-variance framework to recommend an optimal portfolio allocation between the risk-free and the risky assets (see Eq.
-3).
+(3)).
 The advice is given at regular time periods.
 The advisors are classified into a small number of types based on the predictors they use to derive the optimal portfolio allocation.
 In the two-type model, there are two types of the financial advisors: fundamentalists and chartists.
+Moreover, in the two-type model, the fundamentalist advisors charge the higher fees.
+The individuals are not professional investors and do not know or understand the methods used by their advisors.
+The individuals are free to choose and change their advisors.
+Every period, say, every quarter, the individuals receive reports on the performance of their financial portfolios.
+The individuals interact with their friends and if their friends follow financial advisors of a different type, they are able to compare the relative performance of their investments and choose their advisors accordingly.